One Mindanao: 2017-Present: As GMA Regional TV One Mindanao

 The program started using the newly inaugurated and opened studios of the GMA General Santos Station on March 14, 2022, and the GMA Zamboanga Station on March 27, 2022, now in tandem with the GMA Cagayan de Oro Station and GMA Davao Station.
-Co-anchors and news producers Efren Mamac (Thursday co-anchor) and Jestoni Jumamil (Tuesday co-anchor) were added to the newscast's roster of anchors on May 1, 2022, until August 4, 2024, making the newscast the first GMA Regional TV newscast to adopt the 4-anchor format, albeit the anchors taking turns in anchoring the newscast.
+Co-anchors and news producers Efren Mamac (Thursday co-anchor) and Jestoni Jumamil (Tuesday co-anchor) were added to the newscast's roster of anchors from May 1, 2022, until August 4, 2024, making the newscast the first GMA Regional TV newscast to adopt the 4-anchor format, albeit with the anchors taking turns in anchoring the newscast.

-On August 4, 2024, co-anchor & correspondent Jestoni Jumamil announced that he would be having his final appearance as the program's anchor, leaving Hilomen-Velasco, Chaves, & Mamac as the remaining anchors for the newscast.
+On August 4, 2024, co-anchor and correspondent Jestoni Jumamil announced that he would be having his final appearance as the program's anchor, leaving Hilomen-Velasco, Chaves, and Mamac as the remaining anchors for the newscast.

 On August 30, 2024, Krissa Dapitan marked her final appearance.

 Three days later, on September 2, 2024, the newscast tweaked a major revision of its title card.
 It changed its font color to blue, removed the logo for GMA Regional TV, and changed the graphics and OBB to reflect it under GMA Integrated News and GMA News Online.

 28 days later, on September 30, 2024, the GMA Integrated News OBB replaced the GMA Regional TV's own OBB.
 The display of the headlines is also changed, with the main headline serving as the title and the program's name serving as the subtitle.
 With this change, Chaves and Mamac have been alternating as Hilomen-Velasco's co-anchor, and Mamac moved to the General Santos bureau.

 On May 9, 2025, the OBB changed, and Al Torres officially retired, being replaced by Weng dela Peña.

 On September 29, 2025, the news program became available via livestream on GMA Regional TV's social media accounts, alongside Balitang Bisdak, One Western Visayas, and One North Central Luzon.

+However, on June 29, 2026, to conform with the newest regional newscast, Ratsada Balita, the second-to-last words of GMA Regional TV newscasts, including One Mindanao, is changed to red, signaling the end of the integrated era.
+Likewise, the GMA News intro is used.